Assignment #05

 For this exercise block, you will work with a real data set, nowcast data from a numerical weather prediction model in Glacier National Park, Canada, WX_GNP.csv.

-Here is a dictionary that explains the meaning of the spread sheet variables
+Here is a description of the spread sheet variables:

 datetime: datetime in the form YYYY-MM-DD HH:MM:SS